Age of Rider

 Medical Assessment and Assistance

-Event staff and other nominated first aid officials, will provide general first aid care during the race from the moment riders enter the starting area until they leave the finishing area.
+The St John Bicycle Emergency Response Team (BERT) will provide general first aid care during the race from the moment riders enter the starting area until they leave the finishing area.

-If you are injured and assisted back to the event centre, then your lap will not count and your team will be withdrawn from the race and recorded a DNF.
+If you are injured and assisted back to the event centre, then your lap will not count, and your team will be withdrawn from the race and recorded a DNF.

 The MTBA Commissaire or Course Director may remove a rider from the course for assessment if, in the MTBA Commissaire or Course Directors’ opinion, the rider is showing signs of extreme fatigue, heat stroke or other condition which may be detrimental to the rider or to other riders in the race.